-The Servers list shows information about Fiery servers that you are connected to or that are in the Favorites list.
+The Servers list shows information about Fiery servers that are currently connected, or were connected, even if they are currently disconnected.

-The Servers list is a "drop zone", which means that you can drag and drop files to the Servers list.
-The Servers list is designed so that status and error messages, and information about consumables, displays immediately below the name of the Fiery server.
+The Servers list is a "drop zone", which means that you can drag and drop files to the queues in the Servers list.
+The Servers list is designed so that information about connected printers is displayed immediately below the name of the Fiery server.
 You can expand an individual Fiery server by clicking the plus sign to the left of the Fiery server name.
 If you exit Command WorkStation, the Servers list is retained.